mapyourown/OracleSwap/securityconsiderations.md

 ### Public Visibility

-The public visibility of functions, where an outsider can see and access a function can allow hackers to manipulate the contract, such as in the first Parity attack ($31M) where a hacker reset the ownership of these contracts and then drained ether.
-In OracleSwap players cannot change their account addresses, and anyone accessing a public function can only withdraw ETH from balances tied to their address via a mapping.
+The public visibility of functions, where an outsider can see and access a function can allow hackers to manipulate the contract, such as in the first Parity attack ($31M) where a hacker reset the ownership of these contracts and then drained their ether.
+All access to public functions in OracleSwap involving state changes to an active subcontract or user data is restricted by address.

 ### Other General Code Considerations